mildsauce45/UPF/README.md

 ### Next Up

-* XAML parsing improvements (it's kinda rough right now)
+* Templating - For my own use, this isn't too necessary, but in order to turn this into a general purpose library I'd say it's required

 ### Future Improvements

 * Full fledged data binding - Not necessary right now as I have no need for even simple text input boxes
-* Templating - For my own use, this isn't too necessary, but in order to turn this into a general purpose library I'd say it's required
 * Use the new GUI system - All of my work has been with the legacy unity gui system, so I just used that.
 It would be nice to be able to choose between the two with a switch